Written vernacular Chinese

-Written vernacular Chinese, also known as baihua, comprises forms of written Chinese based on the vernacular varieties of the language spoken throughout China.
-It is contrasted with Literary Chinese, which was the predominant written form of the language in imperial China until the early 20th century.
+Written vernacular Chinese, also known as baihua, comprises forms of written Chinese based on the vernacular varieties of Chinese spoken throughout China.
+It is contrasted with the more concise Literary Chinese, which was the dominant style of official and scholarly writing in imperial China until the early 20th century.
+It is also called standard written Chinese or modern written Chinese.

-A style based on vernacular Mandarin Chinese was used in novels by Ming and Qing dynasty authors, and was later refined by intellectuals associated with the May Fourth Movement.
-This form corresponds to spoken Standard Chinese, but is the standard form of writing used by speakers of all varieties of Chinese throughout mainland China, Taiwan, Malaysia, and Singapore.
-It is commonly called Standard Written Chinese or Modern Written Chinese to distinguish it from spoken vernaculars and other written vernaculars, like written Cantonese and written Hokkien.
+Writing styles based on vernacular Mandarin Chinese were used in novels by Ming and Qing dynasty authors, and later refined by intellectuals associated with the May Fourth Movement.
+A standardized form corresponding to the grammar of spoken Standard Chinese eventually developed, and has become the modern standard of writing used by speakers of all varieties of Chinese throughout Mainland China, Taiwan, Malaysia and Singapore.

 Background

 During the Zhou dynasty (1046–256 BC), Old Chinese was the spoken form of the language, which was reflected in the Classical Chinese used to write the Chinese classics.
 Spoken Chinese began to evolve faster than the written form, which continued to emulate the language of the classics.
-The differences grew over time: By the Tang and Song dynasties (618–1279), people began to write in their vernacular dialects in the form of bianwen and yulu, and the spoken language was completely distinct from the formal Literary Chinese.
+The differences grew over time: by the Tang and Song dynasties (618–1279), people began to write in their vernacular dialects in the form of bianwen and yulu, and the spoken language was completely distinct from the formal Literary Chinese.
 Familiarity with Literary Chinese was fundamental to higher education.
 During the Ming and Qing dynasties (1368–1912), vernacular language began to be used in novels, but most formal writing was in Literary Chinese, save a few baihua newspapers during the late Qing.

 In the 20th century, political activists began attempting to replace formal Literary Chinese with a written vernacular based on the Beijing dialect of Mandarin.
-Possible reforms included the replacing characters with a phonetic writing system, character simplification, and expanding the vernacular lexicon with technical terminology for use in formal contexts.
+Possible reforms included replacing characters with a phonetic writing system, character simplification, and expanding the vernacular lexicon with technical terminology for use in formal contexts.
 These activists wanted to create a literary context more accessible to the general public, and ultimately increase literacy in the country.

 Written vernacular Chinese was also popularized by the Western missionaries entering China during the 19th century.
 Missionaries wrote stories, poems, essays and other works in vernacular to better spread their message.
 This early form of baihuawen was mainly written according to local vernaculars, rather than based on a specific dialect.
 Missionaries retained some of the style of the original texts, while adapting them to a Chinese audience.